blaenk/site/content/notes/scala.md

 case class BinOp(operator: String, left: Expr, right: Expr) extends Expr
 ```

-These case classes define factory methods to avoid having to explicitly write `new`, fields for the data, simple `toString` implementations, and a `copy` method that is very similar to Haskell's record syntax.
+These case classes define:

+* factory methods to avoid having to explicitly write `new`
+* fields for the data
+* simple `toString` implementations,
+* a `copy` method that is very similar to Haskell's record syntax

 For example, the following creates a copy of the `op` `BinOp` with the `operator` field changed to `"-"`:

 ``` scala
 op.copy(operator = "-")